-The goal of the Biomedical and Health Sciences program is to provide quality education to prepare a diverse student body for entry into graduate health professional programs, including medicine, dentistry, optometry, physical therapy, occupational therapy and physician assistant studies.
-This program is critically important to provide a pipeline of academically and culturally competent future healthcare providers, for not only the state of Alabama, but for medically underserved areas throughout our country.
+The goal of the Master of Science in Biomedical and Health Sciences (MSBHS) program is to provide quality education to prepare a diverse student body for entry into graduate health professional programs, including medicine, dentistry, optometry, physical therapy, occupational therapy and physician assistant studies.
+This program develops academically and culturally competent future healthcare providers, for not only the state of Alabama, but for medically underserved areas throughout our country.
 The endeavor of the program is to help students strengthen their professional school applications through the science curriculum, test taking strategies, study skill assessment and training, mock interviews and other professional development activities.
+Enrollment in the program is open to all students, but there is emphasis on students from disadvantaged, rural and first-generation college backgrounds as well as those currently underrepresented in graduate health professional programs.